 While the cake is cooking you can prepare the date-caramel sauce.
 Pit 18 Medjool dates and soak in very hot water for about 30 minutes or until very soft and almost mushy.

-Drain water and put into high-speed blender along with almond milk, vanilla, and sea salt.
+Drain water and put into a high-speed blender along with almond milk, vanilla, and sea salt.

 Blend on high for about 3 minutes until all in smooth and fully incorporated into a "caramel sauce".

-Put in a pastry bag to artfully drizzle on top of cake.
+Put caramel sauce in a pastry bag to artfully drizzle on top of cake.
 Add pecans to garnish and a chunky sugar if desired.
 I found a pretty gold sugar by Wilton.

 Please see special note about the oil in the post at the end.
-For a truly "pant-based" recipe, one doesn't use oil.
+For a truly whole food plant-based recipe, one doesn't use oil.
 You can leave it out and it will still be moist and delicious.
 It honestly is better with the oil though so as this is a "make and take" type of recipe, I included it this time.
 The choice is yours.